mffap/aboutauth/docs/learn/oidc/13-passing-request-parameters-as-jwt.md

 tags: [oidc, authentication, jwt]
 ---

-# Passing Request Parameters as JWT
+# Passing Request Parameters as JWT and Reference

 [OpenID Connect Core 1.0 incorporating errata set 2 -  Passing Request Parameters as JWTs](https://openid.net/specs/openid-connect-core-1_0.html#JWTRequests)

 The standard OpenID Connect (OIDC) [Authorization Request](3-authentication-request.md) relies on passing parameters via the query string of the Authorization Endpoint URL.
-For use cases requiring data integrity, non-repudiation, or support for larger parameter sets, OIDC allows to communicate all the
+For use cases requiring data integrity, non-repudiation, or support for larger parameter sets, OIDC allows to transmit the Authorization Request parameters as a Request Object.
-A Request Object is a JSON Web Token (JWT) that encapsulates all the [standard Authorization Request parameters](3-authentication-request.md#auth-request-parameters) as Request Object in form of a JSON Web Token (JWT) by value or reference.
+A Request Object encapsulates all the [standard Authorization Request parameters](3-authentication-request.md#auth-request-parameters) in form of a JSON Web Token (JWT) by value or reference.

 Passing parameters directly in the URL exposes them to potential third-party modification before reaching the Authorization Server.
 By sending the parameters within a signed JWT (a JWS), the Client guarantees the Authorization Server receives them exactly as intended.